nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 25-28
 ```
-- Line 25 declares a new `parallelReduce` and sets it up to track a single value `ticketsSold`, which is initialized to 0.
+- Line 25 declares a new `parallelReduce` and sets it up to track a single value `ticketsSold`, which is initialized at 0.
 - Line 26 states an `invariant` about our loop that the network token balance will always equal `cost * ticketsSold`.
 - Line 27 states an `invariant` about our loop that the non-network token balance will always equal the initial `supply - ticketsSold`.
 - Line 28 sets our `while` loop to run until `ticketsSold == supply` at which point it will exit the `parallelReduce`.